 Furthermore, even if their fryer is not cross-contaminated from other food items, the French fries may themselves not be gluten-free!
 McDonald’s famous French fries are a perfect example.
 Their website has from time to time indicated that their fries are free from wheat and gluten; however, numerous lawsuits have alleged that the food allergy listing on the site is incorrect and misleading.

-Due to these lawsuits, the website (page 18) now indicates that the vegetable oil in which the fries are cooked actually contains beef flavor derived from wheat and milk (along with 17 other ingredients … to make a french fry?!
+Due to these lawsuits, the website (page 18) was updated to indicate that the vegetable oil in which the fries are cooked actually contains beef flavor derived from wheat and milk (along with 17 other ingredients … to make a french fry?!
 No thank you!).

 Thus, seemingly gluten-free items (potatoes + vegetable oil) may still contain gluten—it never hurts to check.
 By the way, there are restaurants like Chick-fil-A which do typically use a dedicated GF fryer for their french fries, but always ask before ordering at each store!

 Tortilla chips are another big no-no if they are made in a fryer that also fries flour products or breaded items.
 If you’re unsure, bring your own!
 I usually bring my own gluten-free crackers or chips to any Mexican restaurant, just to be on the safe side.